At a glance

 Who is the ThinkPad P14s for?

 Lenovo engineered the ThinkPad P14s for demanding users who need mobility.
 We used to call them power users.
+These days technology marketing people describe the most powerful personal computers as workstations to distinguish them from the everyday PCs.
+The ThinkPad P14S is a mobile workstation.

 It offers Intel CPU options that, when added to the Nvidia Quadro T500 graphics processor, are more than powerful enough for heavy duty work but not the most demanding workloads.